gottacatchenall/ms_data_schema_macroecology/manuscript.md

 implement, and able to change over time without breaking backward compatibility.
-To avoid the "15 standards" in @fig:xkcd, when developing a standard it must be _extendable_,  such that building onto an existing standard is always easier than building a new one.
+To avoid the "15 standards" in @fig:xkcd, when developing a standard it must be _extendable_,  such that building onto an existing standard is always easier than building a new one, while not altering the behaviour of the original standard.
 Standards tend to become widely adopted when after gaining support from institutions (FITS and Astronomy), or when publication requires data available in these formats (e.g. FASTA sequences made available on NCBI for most genomic studies).